The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Waves in Plasmas

 \subsection{One-dimensional particle-in-cell simulations}

-In order to describe the dynamics of a system of electrically charged particles levitated in a Paul trap, a fairly complex theoretical model is required that takes into account both the time-varying electric field created by the trap electrodes and the space-charge field created by the particles.
-Up to now, there exists no adequate theoretical model in literature to describe such phenomenon.
-That is the main reason why the theoretical description of such phenomenon starts from considering a one component plasma (OCP) fluid model, an approach that can at least qualitatively clarify certain physical features of the system \cite{Syr19a}.
+In order to describe the dynamics of a system of electrically charged particles levitated in a Paul trap a fairly complex theoretical model is required, that takes into account both the time-varying electric field created by the trap electrodes and the space-charge field generated by the particles.
+Up to now, there exists no adequate theoretical model in the literature to describe such phenomenon.
+This is the main reason why a theoretical description of such phenomenon starts from considering a one component plasma (OCP) fluid model, an approach that can at least qualitatively clarify certain physical features of the system \cite{Syr19b}.

-Simple simulations of density waves are performed using the one-dimensional kinetic approximation, under which a system of identical charged particles is considered.
+Simple simulations of density waves are performed using the one-dimensional kinetic approximation under which a system of identical charged particles is considered.
 Each particle has an associated mass $m$ and an electric charge $q$.
 It is assumed that the particles are {\em cold} and their dynamics can be described in a collisionless approximation.
 The corresponding system of Vlasov equations can be expressed as:

-where $f$ is the particle distribution function, $n$ denotes the particle density, $\varphi$ represents the electric field potential, while $ x $, $ t $ and $ v $ represent the coordinate, time, and velocity, respectively.
+where $f$ is the particle distribution function, $n$ denotes the particle density, $\varphi$ represents the electric field potential, while $ x $, $ t $ and $ v $ represent the coordinate, time and velocity, respectively.
 The equations are given in normalized form with

-as units of density, length, time, velocity, potential, electric field and particle distribution function respectively. $n_0$ stands for the maximum value of the particle density at $t = 0$, while $L$ is the half-length of the particle structure under consideration.
+as units of density, length, time, velocity, potential, electric field and particle distribution function, respectively. $n_0$ stands for the maximum value of the particle density at $t = 0$, while $L$ is the half-length of the particle structure under consideration.